Children in the Israeli–Palestinian conflict: Palestinian children

-The first recorded incident of Israel Defense Forces killing Palestinian children was in November 1950 when three Palestinian children from the village of Yalo aged 8, 10 and 12, were shot near Dayr Ayyub in the Latrun salient.
-According to adult witnesses, "only one man fired at them with a sten-gun but none of the detachment attempted to interfere."
+The first recorded incident of Israel Defense Forces killing Palestinian children was in November 1950 when three Palestinian children from the village of Yalo, aged 8, 10 and 12, were shot near Dayr Ayyub in the Latrun salient.
+According to adult witnesses, "only one man fired at them with a stun-gun but none of the detachment attempted to interfere."
 In February 1953, one of five Arab shepherds shot in al-Burj was 13 years old.
-During the 1952 Beit Jala raid, 4 children ranging in age from 6 to 14 were killed by machine gun fire.
+During the 1952 Beit Jala raid, four children ranging in age from 6 to 14 were killed by machine gun fire.

 According to Amira Hass, 54 minors were brought to UNRWA clinics with head wounds from August 1989 to August 1993.
 The Association of Israeli and Palestinian Physicians for Human Rights (PHR-Israel) estimates that a child under the age of six was shot in the head every two weeks during the First Intifada.

+Nuphar Ishay-Krien, a social welfare officer during the First Intifada, worked with two mechanized infantry companies in the southern Gaza Strip, collecting testimony from soldiers.
+In one instance, a soldier stated that during a patrol, his commander grabbed a 4-year-old boy, broke his arm and leg, and stepped on his stomach multiple times.
+When asked why, the commander replied, "These kids need to be killed from the day they are born.
+When a commander does that, it becomes legit."

-According to the Defence for Children International (DCI), of the "595 children killed [29 September 2000 to 30 June 2004] during the Second Intifada, 383, or 64.4%, died as a result of Israeli air and ground attacks, during assassination attempts, or when Israeli soldiers opened fire randomly" and "212 children, or 35.6%, died as a result of injuries sustained during clashes with Israeli military forces".
-The DCI estimates that from January 1, 2001 until May 1, 2003, at least 4,816 Palestinian children were injured, with the majority of injuries resulting from Israeli army activity while the children were going about their normal activities.
+According to the Defence for Children International (DCI), of the "595 children killed [29 September 2000 to 30 June 2004] during the Second Intifada, 383, or 64.4%, died as a result of Israeli air and ground attacks, during assassination attempts, or when Israeli soldiers opened fire randomly" and "212 children, or 35.6%, died as a result of injuries sustained during clashes with Israeli military forces."
+The DCI estimates that from 1 January 2001 until 1 May 2003, at least 4,816 Palestinian children were injured, with the majority of injuries resulting from Israeli army activity while the children were going about their normal activities.

-Amnesty International accused Israeli forces of inadequately investigating killings of children during the Second Intifada Intifada, while also condemning the killings of Israeli children by suicide bombings and other attacks by Palestinians.
+Amnesty International accused Israeli forces of inadequately investigating killings of children during the Second Intifada, while also condemning the killings of Israeli children by suicide bombings and other attacks by Palestinians.

-During Gaza War, a three-week armed conflict in the Gaza Strip between Israel and Palestinian militants during the winter of 2008–2009, an "unprecedented" number of children were killed or injured, according to the Palestinian Centre for Human Rights which listed 313 killed.
+During the Gaza War of 2008-2009, a three-week armed conflict in the Gaza Strip between Israel and Palestinian militants, an "unprecedented" number of children were killed or injured, according to the Palestinian Centre for Human Rights which listed 313 killed.
 The Israel Defense Forces said that 89 "non-combatants" under the age of 18 died.
 B'Tselem reported that 318 minors below the age of 18 were killed.
 B'Tselem's numbers were disputed.
-When the United Nations attempted an investigation of high civilian deaths as a possible war crime, Israelis refused to co-operate.
+When the United Nations attempted an investigation of high civilian deaths as a possible war crime, Israelis refused to cooperate.

-During the November 2012 Israel-Gaza clashes, 30 children reportedly were killed.
+During the November 2012 Gaza War, 30 children reportedly were killed.